marklagendijk/obs-scene-execute-command-script/README.md

 3. Replace this variable part with `SCENE_VALUE` and enter the command in the `Command` setting.
 4. Enable the checkboxes for all the scenes for which you want to execute a command when they are activated.
 5. Enter the variable part for each scene.
+6. Optionally, you can log the output of the command (e.g. the response of an HTTP-request)

 ## Quick examples
 ### Loading PTZ presets of a Lumens camera using curl